-The Compensation Committee took the following actions with regard to its review and analysis of the compensation for our named executive officers:
+The Compensation Committee took the following actions with regards to its review and analysis of the compensation for our named executive officers:

-- Updated the prior peer group of comparable public companies for 2017, selected with the assistance of an independent compensation consultant, to inform its decision-making process and assist in ensuring that our executive compensation program is positioned to be competitive and aligned with our business objectives.
-In connection with this review, our Compensation Committee increased base salaries by between 2.2 to 2.3%. - Granted time-based stock options to focus our named executive officers on our long-term performance and align their interests with those of our stockholders. - Established performance goals for annual incentive bonuses intended to reward achievement of key corporate goals, including milestones related to our DSUVIA and Zalviso product candidates, as well as individual performance goals.
+- Updated the prior peer group of comparable public companies for 2018, selected with the assistance of an independent compensation consultant, to inform its decision-making process and assist in ensuring that our executive compensation program is positioned to be competitive and aligned with our business objectives.
+In connection with this review, and in light of the Complete Response Letter received from the FDA for DSUVIA, our Compensation Committee decided not to increase the base salaries of our named executive officers in 2018.
+As described below, the Compensation Committee determined that in order to better align the interests of our named executive officers with our strategic goals in 2018, it would instead award to all employees, including our named executive officers, special, performance-based stock options tied to obtaining FDA approval of DSUVIA. - Granted time-based stock options to focus our named executive officers on our long-term performance and align their interests with those of our stockholders. - In April 2018, the Compensation Committee evaluated and approved the grant of special, performance-vested options to our employees, including our named executive officers, tied to achievement of obtaining FDA approval of DSUVIA, to support employee retention and drive achievement of our strategic goals. - Established performance goals for annual incentive bonuses intended to reward achievement of key corporate goals, including milestones related to FDA approval of DSUVIA, European approval of DZUVEO, manufacturing and other activities to support the commercialization of DSUVIA in the United States and Zalviso in Europe, and financing objectives, as well as individual performance goals.